 - All user-level and system-level information maintained by XXX shall be backed up periodically.
 The backup media shall be stored with sufficient protection and proper environmental conditions.

 - The frequency and extent of backups must be in accordance with the importance of the information and the acceptable risk as determined by the data owner.

 - The Information Resources backup and recovery process for each system must be documented and periodically reviewed.

-- Any vendor(s) providing offsite backup storage for must be cleared to handle the highest level of information stored.
+- Any vendor(s) providing offsite backup storage must be cleared to handle the highest level of information stored.

 - Physical access controls implemented at offsite backup storage locations must meet or exceed the physical access controls of the source systems.
-Additionally backup media must be protected in accordance with the highest sensitivity level of information stored.
+Additionally, backup media must be protected in accordance with the highest sensitivity level of information stored.

 - A process must be implemented to verify the success of the KDCC electronic information backup.